thehassanbilal/scripts-and-guides/mongo-express-integration.md

 2. **Verify SSL Configuration**:

-   Ensure that SSL is properly configured and working by visiting `https://mongo.example.com`.
+   Check that SSL is correctly configured and functioning by visiting `https://mongo.example.com`.

 ## Accessing Mongo Express